emmajanedrews/base-template/_posts/2013-04-16-whats-the-one-unbreakable-law-of-real-estate.md

 Depending on the area of the country in which you live, insects can cause a heckuva lot of damage to a property!

 I’m talking about such bugs as termites, carpenter ants, powder post beetles, and any other insect that likes to munch on wood.
 Then, there’s fungus, in the form of “dry rot.”
-It can also cause a lot of destruction.
-In such cases, you’ll need to hire the services of a specialist (pest control inspector) to examine the property.
+It can also cause a lot of destruction.In such cases, you’ll need to hire the services of a specialist (pest control inspector) to examine the property.

 If the operator identifies any problems, he or she should provide you with a diagram that pinpoints the location of the infestations.
 If serious problems exist, they need to be corrected immediately!
 The expense is usually paid for by the seller.